Peter-Thibodeau/salary_survey/salary-survey-sql.md

--- because plotting will be done with tableau, deletions and updates were used to make permanent changes to the data
+-- because plotting will be done separately with tableau, deletions and updates were used to make permanent changes to the data

 -- omit uncecessary columns
 ALTER TABLE salariesA